AbbVie (NYSE:ABBV) Releases FY 2022 Earnings Guidance

-AbbVie (NYSE:ABBV – Get Rating) last issued its quarterly earnings data on Friday, April 29th.
-The company reported $3.16 earnings per share for the quarter, topping analysts’ consensus estimates of $3.15 by $0.01.
-AbbVie had a net margin of 22.00% and a return on equity of 159.31%.
-The business had revenue of $13.36 billion during the quarter, compared to analysts’ expectations of $13.61 billion.
-During the same period last year, the company posted $2.95 EPS.
-The company’s revenue was up 2.7% on a year-over-year basis.
-On average, equities analysts expect that AbbVie will post 13.85 earnings per share for the current fiscal year.

-ABBV has been the subject of a number of recent research reports.
-Morgan Stanley raised their price objective on shares of AbbVie from $188.00 to $191.00 and gave the stock an overweight rating in a research note on Friday.
-StockNews.com raised shares of AbbVie from a buy rating to a strong-buy rating in a research note on Friday, April 8th.
-BMO Capital Markets lifted their target price on shares of AbbVie from $161.00 to $174.00 and gave the stock an outperform rating in a research note on Monday, April 25th.
-Barclays lifted their target price on shares of AbbVie from $150.00 to $174.00 and gave the stock an equal weight rating in a research note on Tuesday, April 12th.
-Finally, The Goldman Sachs Group lifted their target price on shares of AbbVie from $122.00 to $140.00 and gave the stock a neutral rating in a research note on Tuesday, April 12th.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating, ten have given a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and an average target price of $159.69.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, August 15th.
+Stockholders of record on Friday, July 15th will be issued a dividend of $1.41 per share.
+The ex-dividend date of this dividend is Thursday, July 14th.
+This represents a $5.64 dividend on an annualized basis and a dividend yield of 3.75%.
+AbbVie’s dividend payout ratio is 80.92%.

-In related news, Vice Chairman Michael Severino sold 79,801 shares of AbbVie stock in a transaction on Monday, May 23rd.
+In other news, Vice Chairman Michael Severino sold 79,801 shares of the business’s stock in a transaction on Monday, May 23rd.
 The shares were sold at an average price of $150.90, for a total transaction of $12,041,970.90.
-Following the transaction, the insider now owns 152,103 shares in the company, valued at approximately $22,952,342.70.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP Henry O. Gosebruch sold 83,960 shares of the business’s stock in a transaction on Monday, May 16th.
+Following the transaction, the insider now directly owns 152,103 shares in the company, valued at approximately $22,952,342.70.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, EVP Henry O. Gosebruch sold 83,960 shares of the company’s stock in a transaction on Monday, May 16th.
 The stock was sold at an average price of $155.00, for a total transaction of $13,013,800.00.
-Following the completion of the transaction, the executive vice president now owns 16,623 shares in the company, valued at approximately $2,576,565.
+Following the completion of the transaction, the executive vice president now directly owns 16,623 shares in the company, valued at $2,576,565.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 463,761 shares of company stock worth $70,609,771 in the last 90 days.
-Company insiders own 0.08% of the company’s stock.
+Insiders have sold 463,761 shares of company stock worth $70,609,771 over the last three months.
+0.08% of the stock is owned by insiders.

-A number of hedge funds have recently modified their holdings of ABBV.
-Arrowstreet Capital Limited Partnership lifted its holdings in AbbVie by 426.5% in the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 4,652,122 shares of the company’s stock worth $754,155,000 after buying an additional 3,768,579 shares in the last quarter.
-Caisse DE Depot ET Placement DU Quebec raised its stake in shares of AbbVie by 146.8% in the 1st quarter.
-Caisse DE Depot ET Placement DU Quebec now owns 1,352,924 shares of the company’s stock valued at $219,322,000 after purchasing an additional 804,700 shares in the last quarter.
-Cowa LLC raised its stake in shares of AbbVie by 9,479.9% in the 1st quarter.
-Cowa LLC now owns 664,271 shares of the company’s stock valued at $1,077,000 after purchasing an additional 657,337 shares in the last quarter.
-First Trust Advisors LP raised its stake in shares of AbbVie by 52.9% in the 1st quarter.
-First Trust Advisors LP now owns 1,532,189 shares of the company’s stock valued at $248,383,000 after purchasing an additional 530,127 shares in the last quarter.
-Finally, Mariner LLC raised its stake in shares of AbbVie by 61.2% in the 1st quarter.
-Mariner LLC now owns 609,522 shares of the company’s stock valued at $98,810,000 after purchasing an additional 231,465 shares in the last quarter.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Retirement Income Solutions Inc purchased a new position in AbbVie in the first quarter valued at about $204,000.
+Maple Capital Management Inc. purchased a new position in AbbVie in the first quarter valued at about $221,000.
+BCK Partners Inc. bought a new stake in shares of AbbVie during the 1st quarter worth about $298,000.
+Worth Asset Management LLC bought a new stake in shares of AbbVie during the 1st quarter worth about $407,000.
+Finally, qPULA Trading Management LP bought a new stake in shares of AbbVie during the 1st quarter worth about $457,000.
 Hedge funds and other institutional investors own 67.03% of the company’s stock.

 About AbbVie (Get Rating)